 While China’s criminal procedure has improved a lot in the last several decades, it might help frame things to know that the Criminal Law’s ‘crimes endangering national security’ were once known as ‘counter-revolutionary crimes’.
 The name and context have changed, but the concept is the same.
 These are crimes that pit you against the State.
 You are the enemy.

 The HKNSL is a Hong Kong law, generally aimed at controlling Hong Kong.
-There has been some discussion about it creating new enforcement powers in the mainland, but I think this largely misses the main focus of the law, which is bringing the mainland criminal procedure to Hong Kong, not the other way around.
+There has been some discussion about it creating new enforcement powers in the mainland and abroad, but I think thi distracts from the main focus of the law, which is bringing the mainland criminal procedure to Hong Kong, not the other way around.
 Mainland law has long been applied expansively enough to reach the offenses covered in the HKNSL.

 The HKNSL does expressly apply to crimes committed by non-residents outside of Hong Kong, including even purely speech crimes, aimed at encouraging separatism, terrorism, subversion and so forth inside Hong Kong.
 This is undeniably an expansion of jurisdiction and should be watched carefully.
-It goes even beyond similar language in the equivalent mainland law (Criminal Law article 8), which requires at least that the alleged conduct is also criminal where it occurred, although importantly, mainland law also takes jurisdiction over any crime where the ‘consequences’ occur in China (article 6), which may well be read to include all of these offenses.
+It goes even beyond similar language in the equivalent mainland law (Criminal Law article 8), which grants jurisdiction over some crimes by foreigners overseas but requires at least that the alleged conduct is also criminal where it occurred.
+It is important to note however, that mainland law also takes jurisdiction over any crime where the ‘consequences’ occur in China (article 6), which may well be read to include all of these offenses.

 I would suspect that the HKNSL’s extraterritorial jurisdiction was added primarily with the crime of ‘collusion with foreign forces’ in mind, attempting to ensure that the foreign half of that equation could also be pursued.